Job outlooks for Senior government managers and officials

 Regional outlooks

-The employment outlook will be moderate for Senior government managers and officials (NOC 00011) in Northwest Territories for the 2024-2026 period.
+The employment outlook will be Good for senior government managers and officials (NOC 00011) in the Regina - Moose Mountain region for the 2025-2027 period.

 The following factors contributed to this outlook: